seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

     Prelude> 5 == 5
     True

-Use the `:load` command to load our code:
+We can Use the `:load` command to load our code.
+Note that you can tab-complete module names.

     Prelude> :load Main
     [1 of 1] Compiling Main             ( src/Main.hs, interpreted )